webmentordev/e-commerce-template/README.md

 * Tags for the products to quick search related products
 * Tags and products has a relation and separate system
 * Tag for product should be unique (protect tags from duplication)
+* Product has discount system (relation system)
+* Create/Add discount for each product
 * Pending email (url - string)
 * Processed email (orderID - string)
 * Canceled email (orderID - string)